jonreid/ViewControllerPresentationSpy/README.md

 The production code completion handler is captured in the verifier's `capturedCompletion` property.

-### How can I test something that's presented or dismissed using DispatchQueue.main?
+### How can I test something that's presented or dismissed in a Task or using DispatchQueue.main?

 Create an expectation in your test case.
 Fulfill it in the verifier's `testCompletion` closure.
-Add a short wait at the start of the Assert phase.
+Add a short `waitForExpectations` at the start of the Assert phase.

 ```swift
 @MainActor